pixie-cheeks/bitburner-vanilla-ide/README.md

 # Workspace for Bitburner

-This repo uses viteburner to sync scripts with the bitburner game.
+This repo uses esbuild-bitburner-plugin to sync scripts with the bitburner game.